Application storage

 Overview

-The Ecwid API offers simple key-value storage for apps.
-You can use it to save private user preferences and public storefront settings, or as a database for your app.
+Our API offers simple key-value storage for apps.
+You can use it as a database for your app or to save private user preferences and public storefront settings.
 This storage allows you to create complex client-side (JavaScript) apps and skip using a database on a server (like MySQL, etc.).

 App storage data example: